axllent/silverstripe-analytics-js/README.md

 ## Requirements

 - SilverStripe 4.*
-- Guzzle (included with composer install)
+- Guzzle if local caching is selected

 For SilverStripe 3, please refer to the [SilverStripe3 branch](https://github.com/axllent/silverstripe-analytics-js/tree/silverstripe3).